About the Species

 - Throughout Its Range

 Adults eat different types of algae.
-They can catch kelp drifting along the seabed or attached to rocks.
+They can catch kelp drifting along the seabed or eat kelp still attached to rocks.
 The reddish-brown color of their shells shows that white abalone eat some types of red algae throughout their lives.

 Where They Live